emera86/SASmanual-MkDocs/SASmanual/docs/essentials/reading-sas.md

 RUN;
 ```

+!!! note
-**Note1:** if a missing value is involved in an arithmetic calculation the result will be a missing value too
+    1. If a missing value is involved in an arithmetic calculation the result will be a missing value too

-**Note2:** new variables being created in the DATA step and not contained in the original data set cannot be used in a WHERE statement
+    2. New variables being created in the DATA step and not contained in the original data set cannot be used in a WHERE statement

 ## Customizing a SAS Data Set